 How to Become a Notary from a Notary Public

 You can’t beat the advice of someone who has worn the shoes you want to fill.
 I was privileged to interview Notary Public, Valencia Morton on how she became a Notary.
+She’ll also give you insight on how to make money as a notary.

 Becoming a Notary can be a great way to make money on the side depending on where you live.
-Check out this article to see if it’s right for you.

 This post contains affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through a link.